near-ndc/gov/framework-v1/gov-framework.md

 | Evaluate Performance of Governance Bodies        | Signal to the voting body the performance of both the House of Merit and the Transparency Commission, or to jolt either house to improve their performance | As needed                             | CoA, Voting Body   |
 | Unban members, banned by TC                      | Ability to re-instate banned members                                                                                                                       | As needed                             | CoA, Banned Member |

-### **Minimum Threshold of Engagement for CoA**
+### Minimum Threshold of Engagement for CoA

 | Activity            | Minimum Threshold | Frequency    | Implication of Failure | Notes                              |
 | ------------------- | ----------------- | ------------ | ---------------------- | ---------------------------------- |
 | Meeting Attendance  | 60%               | Per Month    | Subject to Removal     | Required to maintain active status |
 | Voting on Proposals | 70%               | Per Proposal | Subject to Removal     | Required to maintain active status |

-### **Voting Powers:**

-1. Vote against a proposal.
-2. Vote against an implemented proposal.
-3. Vote to appeal and overturn a TC ban and unban the member's eligibility to run in subsequent elections.

-Voting to enact any of the listed actions requires a single vote, with at least 4 votes approval.
+### Proposals and Voting

+At least 4 vote approvals are required to pass a proposal.
 This structure ensures that the Council of Advisors serves primarily as a safeguard against ill-advised decisions, rather than as an active governing body in the governance and implementation of proposals.

-Voting Period:

-- Vote against a proposal:
+- Veto a HoM proposal:
-  - Can be proposed and passed starting from the time that a Motion has been proposed in HoM.
-  - Voting period to veto in CoA continues to run a further 7 days after the timestamp at which the corresponding Motion was approved and passed in the HoM.
+  - veto must be approved by CoA before the HoM proposal cooldown finishes.
 - Vote against an implemented proposal and vote to appeal and overturn a TC ban and unban the member's eligibility to run in subsequent elections.
   - Can be proposed at any time.
-  - Voting period is 7 days from the time the Motion was created.

-  **Removal and Banning Process for Members of the Governing Body**:

-1. **Initial Removal and Ban by TC**:
-   - If the TC removes a member from office, that member is ineligible to serve for the remainder of that term.
+- Overturn a TC ban.
+TC can remove a member from the office - that member is ineligible to serve for the remainder of that term.
 However, they may run in future elections.
-   - If the TC decides to ban a member from running in future elections, the member's OG SBT is burnt, rendering them ineligible for future candidacy.
+Additionally, TC can decide to ban a member from running in future elections, the member's OG SBT is burnt and the members is flagged with `GovBan` flag, rendering them ineligible for future candidacy.
-2. **Appeal Process to the CoA**:
+  **Appeal Process to the CoA**:
   - Banned members have the right to appeal their ban to the CoA.
-   - If the CoA finds in favor of the appealing member, the following technical process is initiated:
-     - A new OG SBT is minted for the member, reinstating their eligibility to run in subsequent elections.
+  - If the CoA finds in favor of the appealing member, the following technical process is initiated: a new OG SBT is minted for the member and `GovBan` flag is removed, reinstating their eligibility to run in subsequent elections.

 ### Operations Information